Athreyabhatt/QECopilot_test_at_speed_of_AI/.github/instructions/QECopilot-playwright-java-instructions.md

 Your primary task is to read a single .feature file provided to you and generate the corresponding Page Object Model (.java) and Step Definition (.java) files.
 You will then save these files to the local filesystem of the CI runner.

 ### First-Time Setup (if pom.xml does not exist)
-Create a pom.xml file with the following structure.
-The workflow uses this file for Java automation stacks:
+Create a minimal pom.xml file.
+Dependencies are installed dynamically by the workflow based on the automation stack:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"